lukaszmadrzynski/Website-Update/content/pages/ecotours.md

       - type: FeaturedItem
         title: Jade Dragon's Hidden Trails
         subtitle: from $192 to $242 per person
-        text: >
+        text: >+
-          Embark on a challenging yet rewarding trek on Jade Dragon Snow Mountain near Lijiang, experiencing diverse ecosystems and stunning alpine scenery.
-Discover the unique flora and fauna of this iconic Yunnan peak, a highlight of ecotourism in the region.
+          Escape the tourist crowds in Yunnan on this ecotour, discovering hidden gems like Tibetan temples and untouched wetlands.
+Immerse yourself in Yi villages, hike in Jade Dragon Snow Mountain Nature Reserve, and explore Baisha Village.
+Experience authentic culture and unspoiled nature far from the beaten path.

         image:
           type: ImageBlock
           url: /images/yulong2.jpg